UK Dynamics 365 & PowerApps partner

 Look for bulk email and workflow System Jobs and delete old, completed jobs.

-The main consumer of file storage space in Dynamics are attachments, and in particular email attachments.
+The main consumer of file storage space in Dynamics are attachments, and in particular, email attachments.

 emails with large attachments